Please visit our Declaration of Concentration page for information on declaring Sociology.

 Sociology is an interdisciplinary social science that uses a variety of research methods, offering a broad perspective on social life.
 The concentration prides itself on its personal attention to students.
 It affords substantial access to faculty and administrators and flexibility in meeting individual intellectual agendas.

-If you are interested in exploring Sociology there are four routes to consider:
+If you are interested in exploring Sociology there are three routes to consider:

 1. You can take one of our courses that are designed to give you an introduction to the discipline including: